runeisnot-email/rune-rfc/protocol.md

 Rune is Not Email:

-- It cannot communicate with email servers nor does it uses any standard email protocol
+- It cannot communicate with email servers nor does it use any standard email protocol
 - It cannot receive traditional email
 - It cannot send traditional email

 ## What Rune is

 - It provides private and anonymous communication between two parties via email-like messages
-- It can send and receive inter-domain messages
+- It can send and receive inter-domain messages only
 - It provides privacy and anonymity guarantees for both communication initiators and recipients
 - It aims to preserve some privacy and anonymity guarantees in the face of a